Blueprint For Crafting Your First Escape Room.

 Some great sources of inspiration are movies, games, and past escape rooms you've done.
 I've also made a long list of themes here.

 I'm going to be going through this process from start to finish with you.
+My theme?

 Next, describe what's in your world